THE PROS AND CONS OF BAMBOO FLOORING

 2. Affordability – You can find high-quality wide-plank bamboo floors between $3 to $5 per square foot, which is way lower than comparable hardwoods.
 Not to mention most bamboo floors come in premium lengths and widths (think all 6-foot, wide planks, in each box) instead of a mix of short and skinny “builder grade” strip planks that make your floor pattern look busy.

-3. Eco-Friendliness – Bamboo floors are made from a highly renewable resource that is able to grow and mature in as little as 5-7 years.
+3. Eco-Friendliness – Bamboo floors are made from a highly renewable resource that can grow and mature in as little as 5-7 years.
 Compare that to many hardwood trees that can take more than 40 years to reach maturity.

 4. Easy Maintenance – Bamboo floors come pre-finished and are as easy to maintain as any other pre-finished wood floor.
 You can usually get away with a quick sweep or vacuuming once a week to remove dust and dirt particles.
 About once a month you can lightly damp mop using a non-alkaline, non-wax hardwood floor cleaner.